essam-shahid/Essam_Shahid_Bhatti/README.md

  The structure of this table will depend on the process that you use to ingest the data, but it should have **at least one column for each of the columns in the source CSV file**.

-Solution:
+##Solution:

-	Empty table was created for staging.
-The table will always be dropped and created so everytime a new file is to be loaded, we will use empty tables and reduce the risk of duplicates in our final table.
+	Empty table was created for staging in pre-ingestion.
+Ideally, staging table should be empty after every batch processing to avoid any duplicates but we had incorporated NOT Exists clause in the query to avoid duplicates in our final table.

-	Once the empty table was created, we set the mode to "csv" so input file can be handled as comma separated, and we used the sqllite3 CMD Line command "-separator ',' ".import $(file_dir)/2020-Jan.csv event_raw" which allowed the file to be inserted in each column as per defined in the "create-empty-stg-table.sql".
+	Once the empty table was created, we set the mode to "csv" so input file can be handled as comma separated, and we used the sqllite3 CMD Line command "-separator ',' "Latest_File.csv" which allowed the file to be inserted in each column as per defined in the "create-empty-stg-table.sql".
 This way, each column in the source file has a column in staging table.